 In 2011 she received the National Grant for Artists in the Music Specialty, awarded by the National Fund for the Arts of Argentina.
 That allowed her to engage in private instruction on French baroque repertoire under the guidance of Juan Manuel Quintana.

-Since 2012 she lives in The Hague, where she earned her Bachelor and Master Diplomas on the Baroque Flute (2015 and 2017) at the Royal Conservatoire under the guidance of Wilbert Hazelzet and Kate Clark.
+Since 2012 she lives in The Hague, where she earned her Bachelor and Master Diplomas on the Baroque Flute at the Royal Conservatoire under the guidance of Wilbert Hazelzet and Kate Clark.
 Her masters research 'The Characters of the Flute' received an 'excellent' mark and has been published by the Research Catalogue, an international database for artistic research.
+This publication brought her as lecturer to the Royal Music Association-Institute for Musical Research in London's conference 'Iconography as a Source for Music History'.

 She has benefited greatly from her active participation in masterclasses by Anne Freitag, Frank Theuns, Donna Agrell, Diana Baroni, Manfredo Kraemer, Rita Dams, Peter Kooij, Jill Feldman, Mieneke van der Velden, Kati Debrezeni, Christophe Rousset, Jacques Ogg, Frank de Bruine, Michael Schmidt-Casdorff.

-She has played in the Bachfest Leipzig, International Chamber Music Festival of The Hague, the Early Music Festival of Boston, Maastricht Musica Sacra Festival, Börzsöny Barokk Napok and others.
+She has played in the Bachfest Leipzig, International Chamber Music Festival of The Hague, London International Festival of Early music (online edition), Grachten festival in Amsterdam, the Early Music Festival of Boston, Maastricht Musica Sacra Festival, Börzsöny Barokk Napok and others.
+She has collaborated with Apollo Ensemble, Holland Baroque Society, Dutch Baroque, Florilegium Musicum, Accademia Amsterdam, Orchestra of the Eighteenth Century, and many more.

 Florencia has taken part in performances led by Reinbert de Leeuw, Barthold Kuijken, Daniel Reuss, Peter van Heyghen, John Butt, Marcus Creed, Ton Koopman, Robin Peter Müller.

 Since 2017 she is a guest teacher of traverso for the Fontys University in Tilburg, for their Masters in Music program.

 Since 2017 she is has been teaching baroque flute for the Young Talent Department in the Royal Conservatoire The Hague.